Loading [Contrib]/a11y/accessibility-menu.js

 Warning

-Nextflow has a bad habit of using hidden files excessively for things like batch submission scripts and log files.
+Nextflow uses hidden files and directories for things like batch submission scripts and log files.
 Keep this in mind when debugging a workflow.

 Now that the basic operation is confirmed, we will describe how to run the Nextflow management and compute processes on more appropriate resources than a login node.